-Our Text-Books in these studies are, as a general thing, dull and uninteresting.
+Our text-books in these studies are, as a general thing, dull and uninteresting.
 They contain from 400 to 600 pages of dry facts and unconnected details.
 They abound in that which the student cannot learn, much less remember.
-The papit commences the study, is confused by the fine print and coarse print, and neither knowing exactly what to learn nor what to hasten over, is crowded through the single term generally assigned to each branch, and frequently comes to the close without a definite and exact idea of a single scientific principle.
+The pupil commences the study, is confused by the fine print and coarse print, and neither knowing exactly what to learn nor what to hasten over, is crowded through the single term generally assigned to each branch, and frequently comes to the close without a definite and exact idea of a single scientific principle.
+Steele's "Fourteen-Weeks Courses" contain only that which every well-informed per-

-Steele's Fourteen Weeks Courses contain only that which every well-informed person should know, while all that which concerns only the professional scientist is omitted.
+Steele's "Fourteen-Weeks Courses" contain only that which every well-informed person should know, while all that which concerns only the professional scientist is omitted.
 The language is clear, simple, and interesting, and the illustrations bring the subject within the range of home life and daily experience.
 They give such of the general principles and the prominent facts as a pupil can make familiar as household words within a single term.
 The type is large and open; there is no fine print to annoy; the cuts are copies of genuine experiments or natural phenomena, and are of fine execution.